cdapio/cdap-ingest/stream-client/stream-client-java/README.md

          .build();
  ```

- Create a new Stream with the *stream-id* "newStreamName":
+ Create a new Stream with the *stream id* "newStreamName":

  ```
    streamClient.create("newStreamName");